rsachdeva/illuminatingdeposits-grpc/README.md

 helm uninstall ingress-nginx
 ```
 This does not remove prestient volume.
-In case you are sure, you want to loose data only then
+In case you are sure, you don't want to keep data only then
 ```shell
 kubectl get pvc
 kubectl delete pvc -l app=mongo